EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/ethereum1.0.rst

 .. note::

-  If you want to try another client use the ``systemctl`` command to stop and disable it as seen on :doc:`Managing Clients </user-guide/managing-clients>` section:
+  If you want to try another client use the ``systemctl`` command to stop and disable :guilabel:`Geth` as seen on :doc:`Managing Clients </user-guide/managing-clients>` section:

 .. prompt:: bash $

   sudo systemctl disable geth
   sudo systemctl stop geth

-Now choose another client and start it through Systemd service.
+Now choose another client and start it through its Systemd service.

 Nethermind
 ~~~~~~~~~~